DePayFi/depay-evm-launchpad/README.md

 Upon executing `claim`, people can also decide if they want to split released tokens with the `splitReleaseAddress` for other purposes.

+Once an individual claim for an address has been set to split release, it cannot be reverted (as the to be split amount also has been payed in already).

 Once the launchpad has ended (`block.timestamp > endTime`), people with claims can release their share of the launched tokens by calling `release`.

 If a split release has been configured, released amounts of launched tokens will be deducted by the `splitReleaseAmount` which will be send to the `splitReleaseAddress`,